 - (B) Postconstruction costs, such as operation and maintenance activities necessary to maintain the effectiveness of a constructed cleanup action component, waste management and disposal, replacement or repair of equipment (including labor, equipment, and materials), permit renewal, compliance monitoring (including sampling and analysis), maintaining institutional controls, financial assurances, periodic reviews, postconstruction management, and regulatory oversight. - (I) Design life.
 Estimate the design life of cleanup action components, including engineered controls.
 If the period of time in which a component is needed exceeds the design life of the component, include the cost of replacing or repairing the component in the cost estimate. - (II) Future costs.
-Future costs may be discounted using present worth analysis.
-When discounting future costs, do the following: - Estimate future costs using an appropriate construction cost index; and - Discount future costs using the current U.S. Treasury nominal interest rate for bonds of comparable maturity to the period of analysis.
-If project costs exceed 30 years, use the current U.S. Treasury 30-year nominal interest rate.
+Future costs may be discounted Discount postconstruction costs using present worth analysis.
+When discounting future costs, do doing the following: - Estimate future costs using an appropriate construction cost index constant-year dollars; and - Discount future costs using the current U.S. Treasury nominal real interest rate for bonds of comparable maturity to the period of analysis.
+If project costs exceed 30 years, use the current U.S. Treasury 30-year nominal real interest rate.